 DROUGHT CONDITIONS...
-Central Texas, like other areas of the State, is experiencing drought conditions.
-The City of Georgetown currently provides water to the District in amounts sufficient to service the residents of the District, however, as drought conditions continue water usage and rates could be impacted.
+Central Texas, like other areas of the State, has experienced drought conditions within the last few years.
+The District has not implemented any water restrictions.
+The City is the retail water provider so any restrictions or conservation measures would be handled by the City.
+The City provides water to the District in amounts sufficient to service the residents of the District, however, as drought conditions emerge water usage and rates could be impacted.